ShayMe21/MyDevEnvironment/README.md

 ## Browser and Extensions
-* Vivaldi/Chrome: I use both but my primary browser has been [Vivaldi](https://vivaldi.com) lately because you get all features of Chrome + added customizations and features.
 * LastPass: Simply the best and most reliable password manager.
 * Checker Plus for Gmail
 * Checker Plus for Calender